Cray-HPE/uan/README.md

 # User Access Nodes

+NOTE: User Access Nodes are now part of the User Services Software in USS-1.1.0.
+This repository is no longer maintained.

 This repository contains the following components for the Shasta User Access Nodes:

   1. Pre- and post-boot Ansible configuration (located in ansible/)